 The risk of loss of investment by each investment manager and custodian is assessed by the Trustees.
 This includes losses beyond those caused by market movements (e.g. default risk, operational errors or fraud).
-The Trustees undertake an annual review of the internal controls and processes of each of the investment managers.
+The Trustees undertake a review of the internal controls and processes of each of the investment manager as frequently as is appropriate.